shopware5/devdocs/source/blog/_posts/2015-06-09-understanding-the-hook-system.md

 # Best practice?
 Hooks are a double-edged sword in some regards.
-They are stable, powerful and add extensibility to a wide range of objects without the need, to take care of the extensibility in any single object.
+They are stable, powerful and add extensibility to a wide range of objects without the need to take care of the extensibility in any single object.
 There are downsides, however.
-As hooks allow you to directly bind to public and also protected methods, hookable classes are hard to maintain and hook callbacks might rely on implementation details, that might change.
+As hooks allow you to directly bind to public and also protected methods, hookable classes are hard to maintain and hook callbacks might rely on implementation details that might change.
 As there are no interfaces, it might be hard to detect those changes.
-Furthermore replace hooks do not allow multi-inheritance.
-If plugin A and plugin B use a replace hook and do a `executeParent` at some point, always the main class will be called - so no nesting is possible, as it is using the [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
+Furthermore, replace hooks do not allow multi-inheritance.
+If plugin A and plugin B use a replace hook and do a `executeParent` at some point, the main class will be called always - so no nesting is possible, as it is using the [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern).
 In addition to that, replace hooks tend to lead developers to duplicate core logic into their plugin.
 When newer Shopware versions update the original method (e.g. to fix a bug), replace hooks might still enforce the old behaviour.